Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 Regular Heart Rates

-The heart is a muscular organ that pumps blood throughout the body’s circulatory system, ensuring a continuous flow of blood.
-It beats rhythmically to maintain this flow.
+The heart is a muscular organ that pumps blood throughout the body’s circulatory system, ensuring a continuous flow of oxygen-rich blood.
+With every heartbeat, it maintains a steady flow that supports vital organ function and overall health.

 The cardiac cycle starts when the right atrium receives deoxygenated blood from the body, serving as a reservoir that primes the right ventricle.
 The right ventricle then pumps blood to the lungs for oxygenation.
 The oxygenated blood moves to the left atrium and then the left ventricle, which contracts to push the oxygen-rich blood into the arteries, supplying vital organs with oxygen and nutrients.

 The heart’s rhythmic contractions are initiated and coordinated by electrical signals from the sinoatrial (SA) node – the heart’s natural pacemaker.
-A healthy SA node can adjust the heart rate as needed.
-For instance, when the body requires an increased cardiac output, the heart rate generally rises to meet the demand.
+A healthy SA node helps maintain a normal sinus rhythm and adjusts the heart rate based on physical activity, stress, and other factors that affect cardiovascular demand.

 Factors Influencing the Heart Rate

-Your activity level also significantly impacts your heart rate.
+• Activity Level: Physical activity raises your heart rate to meet the oxygen demands of your muscles.
 Your resting heart rate is lower and serves as a baseline measurement.
-During exercise, your heart increases to provide muscles with more oxygen.
-To determine your maximum safe heart rate during exercise, deduct your age from 220.
-For instance, if you are 50 years old, your exercising heart rate should ideally remain under 170 beats per minute (bpm).
+During exercise, your target heart rate is typically calculated using the formula: 220 minus your age.
+For instance, if you are 50 years old, your exercising heart rate (maximum heart rate) should ideally remain under 170 beats per minute (bpm).

-Fitness level is another determinant, as fitter individuals often have lower resting heart rates, sometimes ranging from 40 to 50 beats per minute (bpm).
+• Fitness Level: Individuals with high cardiovascular fitness often have a lower resting heart rate, typically ranging from 40 to 50 beats per minute (bpm).
 Regular exercise enhances the heart’s stroke volume, improving its efficiency in oxygen delivery and resulting in a slower, healthier pulse for physically fit individuals.

 Identifying Conditions Related to Heart Rates